Periods of Hodge structures and special values of the gamma function: Proof of Theorem

+\begin{proof} Leaving aside the action of $G$, the statement is proved in \cite[\S 9]{Man68}.
+To show that \eqref{equiv-blow} is $G$-equivariant, it suffices to observe that $G$ acts trivially on the Chern class $c_1(\Oc_E(1))$, which follows from the fact that the vector bundle $\Oc_E(1)$ is $G$-linearized.
+Indeed, $G$ acts on the normal bundle $N_Y X$ because the subscheme $Y$ is $G$-stable, hence on the geometric vector bundle associated to $N_Y X$ and on its blow-up along the zero section.
+But this blow-up is nothing but the geometric vector bundle corresponding to $\Oc_E(1)$, which yields the $G$-linearization. \end{proof}

+For the rest of the section, we assume that $G$ is cyclic of order $d \geq 3$ and we choose a generator $g$.
+From Lemma \ref{blowblow} we immediately deduce:

+\begin{corollary} If the restriction of $g$ to $Y$ has order strictly less than $d$, then the Hodge structures $H^j(X, g)$ and $H^j(\widetilde{X}, g)$ are isomorphic. \end{corollary}

-In the rest of the section we assume that $G$ is a cyclic group of order $d$, generated by an element $g$.
-We shall perform a sequence of blow-ups with the goal of making the action of $G$ free outside a $G$-strict normal crossing divisor $D$.
-Recall that this means that, for each irreducible component $D_i$, either $gD_i=D_i$ or $gD_i \cap D_i=\emptyset$.
-Given a subgroup $H$ of $G$, let $X^H$ denote the (closed) subscheme of fixed points of $H$.
-We will make repeated use of the fact that $X^H$ is smooth \cite[Prop.
+We shall perform a sequence of blow-ups with the goal of making $G$ act freely outside a $G$-strict normal crossings divisor $D$.
+Recall that this means that, for each irreducible component $D_i$ of $D$, either $gD_i=D_i$ or $gD_i \cap D_i=\emptyset$.
+Given a subgroup $H$ of $G$, let $X^H$ denote the closed subscheme of fixed points of $H$.
+We shall make repeated use of the fact that $X^H$ is smooth, see e.g. \cite[Prop.
 3.1]{Edi92}.